vestuto/reusable-python/README.md

 ### For Scientists and Analysts

-A tutorial on how to organize python code into reusable units such as scripts, containers, functions, modules, and packages; and how to reuse those units, locally and globally, by installing and distributing them using pip and conda.
+A tutorial on how to organize Python code into reusable units such as scripts, containers, functions, modules, and packages; and how to reuse those units, locally and globally, by installing and distributing them using pip and conda.

 ## Motivation